Last Updated on November 29, 2020 by Fiona Maclean

 The butler will take you down into the haunted cellar to learn more about the ghost that inhabits the building, there’s food included in the ticket price, a licenced bar and tableside entertainers who will keep you amused until the main show starts.
 There’s space to dance or, if you prefer, to relax upstairs in the luxurious Drawing Room.

 This place is Simon Drake’s home.
-From what I’ve been told by friends who have been and lived to tell the tale, an evening at the House of Magic is like nothing else you’ll ever have experienced.
+Now I’ve lived to tell the tale (and even taken a friend along for the ride!)
+I can confirm that an evening at the House of Magic is like nothing else you’ll ever have experienced.
 It’s a show with a mixture of magic and an edge of danger – but one where high camp and laughter are a big part of the experience.
-And, it’s a peculiarly personal insight into the life of one of the UK’s leading magicians who has just been awarded the Magic Circle equivalent of an Oscar, a Maskalyne award.
+It’s a peculiarly personal insight into the life of one of the UK’s leading magicians who has just been awarded the Magic Circle equivalent of an Oscar, a Maskalyne award.
 A unique blend of individual taste and professional performance that might just leave you a little unnerved.
 In absolutely the best possible way, of course.

-In 2020 for Halloween there are just two fancy dress evenings with a strictly limited number of guests so that the venue can keep everyone safe.
-Sixty tickets on each night with prices including the booking fee from £66.95 t0 £77.25.
-For that, you’ll get entry to the House of Magic from 7 pm till 12 am, dinner and of course plenty of magic.
+In 2020 for Christmas there are just two special party evenings with a strictly limited number of guests so that the venue can keep everyone safe.
+Having been along to the Halloween event, I can confirm that the social distancing and covid guidelines are carefully maintained…and that none of the fun is gone!
+Sixty tickets on each night with prices including the booking fee from £77.85 t0 £82.40.
+For that, you’ll get entry to the House of Magic from 7 pm till 12 am (may be altered to accommodate COVID-19 Guidelines), dinner and of course plenty of magic.
 There’s a lockdown moneyback guarantee so, in the event of the venue being forced to close you’ll get your money back.

-Find out more and book your tickets for a spine chilling Halloween in London from the House of Magic website
+Find out more and book your tickets for a truly magical Christmas in London from the House of Magic website